-We brave the sub-zero temperatures at Victoria’s new cryotherapy chamber.
+We brave the sub-zero temperatures at Victoria’s cryotherapy chamber.
 By Jonathan Whiley.

-LondonCryo is the latest addition to Eccleston Yards, increasingly a hub for health and fitness with a slew of LA-style neighbours.
+LondonCryo in Eccleston Yards, has increasingly become a hub for health and fitness with a slew of LA-style neighbours.

 Aussie owner Maria Ensabella, a resident, is delighted at the response so far.